 10. We cannot use links or go to visit some other web site to see the photos you want to ask about.
 And we can't look at photos of some other bicycle that you think is "just like" yours.
 We have to see YOURS.

 11. You are NOT a "customer" until/unless you buy something.
 Up until then, you are just somebody who is looking for a freebie.
 Don't imagine that we are obligated to do your bidding just because you demand it.
+Or that we are so honored that you demand that we work for you for free.
 While we are happy to dispense this free info... but to get it, you will need to follow OUR rules.
 You can't dictate YOUR rules or DEMAND that we GIVE you info YOUR WAY...and then feign that you are insulted because we gave you rules to follow!
 This isn't Burger King!
 And it is not a communist country If you are too proud or too stubborn to follow OUR rules, then you really don't need OUR advice and info.
 Especially for free.
 And if all this info is so readily available, then why did you come to us in the first place?

 12. You are approaching US asking for information–not the other way around.
 WE ARE HELPING YOU.
 Accept your status when you come asking for help or info and do so respectfully and courteously.
 Courtesy begets courtesy.
 Rudeness, demands and snide retorts will get you no where except back to your DIY forum or blog and WAGs.

 13. And for the web-crafter geniuses who just can't resist getting in a dig to let us know that the NBHAA web site is not the latest and greatest software and format and that it may not LOOK the way some of you web site professors think is 2013... this site is not here to show off our web skills.
 And snide remarks WON'T get you a job for a site that already costs us money just to put up and keep going–none of which the nasal critiques from "web masters" do anything at all to pay for!